 We are here to help everyone affected by cancer, including family, friends, carers and employers.
 If you or your employees have questions about cancer, call our support line free on 0808 808 00 00.
-Or visit macmillan.org.uk/work for expert training, resources and guidance.
+Or visit macmillan.org.uk/work for resources and information.